yobad/AppDevIII2024/_posts/2024-01-18-Lecture1_CPAD.md

 - In C\C++, a written code had to be recompiled for each platform.
 - Sometimes the code required some modifications to support some OS specific feature.
   (especially when accessing local resources)
-- Question: How can C++ code be used in MacOS it the native language is Swift.
+- Question: How can C++ code be used in MacOS if the native language is Swift?

 **Summary**